ifilot/pyqint/docs/user_interface.rst

     # construct integrator object
     integrator = PyQInt()

-    # build cgf for hydrogen separated by 1.4 a.u.
+    # build CGF for a H atom located at the origin
     cgf1 = cgf([0.0, 0.0, 0.0])

     cgf1.add_gto(0.154329, 3.425251, 0, 0, 0)
     cgf1.add_gto(0.535328, 0.623914, 0, 0, 0)
     cgf1.add_gto(0.444635, 0.168855, 0, 0, 0)

-    # create a copy of the CGF
+    # create a copy of the CGF located 1.4 a.u. separated from CGF1
     cgf2 = deepcopy(cgf1)
     cgf2.p[2] = 1.4